Brainvibe/Milestone1/README.md

   - It shows the user, a full range of products that are available and provided by Mary's Sweets.

 - Contact us
-  - A simple form to contact Mary's Sweets, if the user whishes to have more information or order any products
+  - A simple form to contact Mary's Sweets, if the user wishes to have more information or order any products.

 ## Wireframes
 <p align="center">